Codecademy/docs/content/cpp/concepts/smart-pointers/smart-pointers.md

 ## Ownership

-When refering to memory, ownership answers the question: _"Who is in charge of freeing the given resource?"_
+When referring to memory, ownership answers the question: _"Who is in charge of freeing the given resource?"_

 There are three standard smart pointers defined in the `<memory>` header file: